photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 - a *storage* folder mount (with write access) must always be specified so that you do not lose these files after a restart or upgrade
 - never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden
-- we recommend placing the *storage* folder on a [local SSD drive](../troubleshooting/performance.md#storage) for best performance
+- if available, we recommend placing the *storage* folder on a [local SSD drive](../troubleshooting/performance.md#storage) for best performance
 - mounting [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) or using them inside the *storage* folder is currently not supported
+- you can otherwise keep the default to store database files in the internal application folder

 ```yaml
 volumes: